AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supports AWS and AWSGOV provider, cloud_type is "1", is supported.
 Example: ["key1:value1", "key2:value2"].
 * `enable_active_mesh` - (Optional) Switch to enable/disable [Active Mesh Mode](https://docs.aviatrix.com/HowTos/activemesh_faq.html) for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS and AWSGOV provider.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for cloud_type = 8 (AZURE).
 Must be in the form 'az-n', for example, 'az-2'.
-Available as of provider version R2.17+.
+Available in provider version R2.17+.
 * `manage_transit_gateway_attachment` - (Optional) This parameter is a switch used to determine whether or not to attach this spoke to transit gateways using the **aviatrix_spoke_gateway** resource.
 If this is set to false, attaching this spoke to transit gateways must be done using the **aviatrix_spoke_transit_attachment** resource.
 Valid values: true, false.
 Default value: true.
+Available in provider R2.17+.

 -> **NOTE:** `manage_transit_gateway_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R2.17+, and an **aviatrix_spoke_gateway** resource was originally created with a provider version <R2.17, you must do 'terraform refresh' to update and apply the attribute's default value (true) into the state file.